ChristophWurst/krankerl/README.md

   --version     Show version.
 ```

+In case you wondered about the app's name: the word *Krankerl* means *tendril*
+in Lower Austrian dialect.
+[This](https://www.instagram.com/p/BatDv1DhhOe/)
+is what that typically looks like in a vine yard.

 ## Enable the current app
 Krankerl provides a shortcut to enable an app via the `occ` tool.
 This assumes
 that you are inside the app's root directory and `occ` can be found in the directory